-Workshops offered by the Center are based on requests from faculty members and the perceived needs of students.
-The Writing Center offers in-person and on-line support for APSU students for any paper they write for any class in which they are enrolled.
-The students who work in the Writing Center are prepared to review papers in MLA, APA or Chicago style.
+The Center's workshops are based on requests from faculty members and the students' perceived needs.
+The Writing Center offers in-person and on-line support for APSU students for any paper they write for any class in which they are enrolled in.
+The students who work in the Writing Center are prepared to review papers in MLA, APA, or Chicago style.
 Students can use the Turnitin system through D2L by registering for the "Writing Center Paper Submission" course in D2L.